 "Most important for me, as for any Client Engagement Manager, is that the customer feels good when contacting the company and is satisfied with the products we provide,"

 reveals Ania Turek, who has worked at ANIXE for five years.
-We asked Ania to tell us more about what her daily work looks like in a company that provides IT services for the tourism industry.
+We asked Ania to tell us more about her daily work in a company that provides IT services for the tourism industry.

 - What exactly do you do as CEM?

 I am the first contact with our clients, meaning my role is quite extensive.
 I'm an advisor, analyst, and business partner all in one person.
 First of all, I try to be their mainstay, which is not an easy task.
 Building relationships by choosing the right words and formulating my thoughts into messages that guarantee mutual understanding.
 The topics of our talks relate to the needs of customers and the possibility of its implementation through software created by ANIXE.
 This follows the need for me to have the technical knowledge necessary when performing business analysis.
 This knowledge allows us to translate the requirements into the capabilities of the system and tools.
 It's a combination of two worlds: technology and tourism.
 Most essential for me, too, as a CEM, is that the customer feels comfortable when they contact the company and is satisfied with the products we supply.
 This builds trust between us and is the basis of long-term cooperation.
 I always try to put myself in the customer's position, even if I am writing a simple e-mail.

 - Could you explain what are ANIXE's products?

 ANIXE provides a hotel booking system that the client can adapt to their needs depending on whether that is a travel agency selling online or a tour operator.